Severe Thunderstorm Warning issued for Randolph by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Randolph by NWS

-Effective: 2021-08-07 18:27:00 EDT Expires: 2021-08-07 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Randolph A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 700 PM EDT FOR SOUTHERN RANDOLPH COUNTY At 627 PM EDT, a severe thunderstorm was located 9 miles southwest of Winchester, or 17 miles north of Centerville, moving south at 15 mph.
+Effective: 2021-08-07 18:16:00 EDT Expires: 2021-08-07 19:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Randolph The National Weather Service in Indianapolis has issued a * Severe Thunderstorm Warning for Southern Randolph County in east central Indiana * Until 700 PM EDT. * At 616 PM EDT, a severe thunderstorm was located 9 miles southwest of Winchester, or 15 miles north of Centerville, moving south at 20 mph.
 HAZARD...Quarter size hail.
 SOURCE...Radar indicated.
-IMPACT...Damage to vehicles is expected.
-This severe storm will be near Modoc around 630 PM EDT.
-Losantville around 635 PM EDT.
-Other locations in the path of this severe thunderstorm include Lynn.
+IMPACT...Damage to vehicles is expected. * This severe thunderstorm will be near Lynn around 625 PM EDT.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...<50 MPHalerts.weather.gov

 Comments / 0